 Whether your vision loss is partial, complete, temporary, or permanent, you deserve to be fairly compensated if you were the victim of negligence.
 By engaging in a thorough investigation, an eye doctor malpractice lawyer can determine whether your ophthalmologist handled your diagnosis and eye surgery properly – or made serious errors.
 If you, your spouse, or one of your family members is suffering from partial or complete blindness that you think resulted from improper medical treatment, talk to Prosper Shaked about your legal options.
-For a free consultation, contact The Law Offices of Prosper Shaked online, or call (305) 694-2676 for assistance.
+For a free consultation, contact Prosper Shaked Accident Injury Attorneys PA online, or call (305) 694-2676 for assistance.

 Common Types of Ophthalmology Malpractice in Florida